-- 1. Take pictures of important steps of their prototype or their final models - 2.
-Take pictures of the team working on something important - 3.
-Record a video explaining a problem they are facing - 4.
-Record a video explaining their investigation - 5.
-Write critical information within the Documentation tool - 6.
-Find supporting pictures on the Internet - 7.
-Take a screen capture of their program - 8.
-Write, draw, or sketch on paper and take a photo of it
+- 1. Take photographs of important steps of their prototypes and their final models. - 2.
+Take photographs of their team working on important stages of the process. - 3.
+Record a video explaining a problem they are facing. - 4.
+Record a video explaining their investigation. - 5.
+Make notes using the Documentation tool. - 6.
+Find supporting pictures on the Internet. - 7.
+Take screenshots of their programs. - 8.
+Write, draw, or sketch on paper and then take photographs to record the information.